Ask Krrish Contact Us

 • Business Logic: Implement complex business rules that depend on querying existing data.

-• Reporting & Dashboards: Although not directly, understanding SOQL helps in comprehending how reports and list views fetch data.
+• Reporting & Dashboards: Understanding SOQL helps you comprehend how reports and list views fetch data.

-• SOQL: Best for retrieving specific data from a known object (or related objects) when you know the object structure and specific fields.
-Similar to looking up an address in a phone book by name.
+• SOQL: Best for retrieving specific data from a known object (or related objects) when you know the structure and specific fields — like looking up an address in a phone book by name.

-• SOSL: Best for searching text across multiple objects and fields when you don't know which object contains the data, but you have a search term.
-Similar to searching for a keyword on the internet.
+• SOSL: Best for searching text across multiple objects and fields when you don't know which object contains the data — like searching a keyword on the internet.

 Both query languages are subject to Salesforce's governor limits to ensure efficient use of shared resources.